-Job responsibilities vary depending on company function -- the system requirements of a government agency are very different to those of a manufacturer.
+Job responsibilities vary depending on company function.
+The system requirements of a government agency are very different from those of a manufacturer.

-Here are the typical responsibilities of an IT systems engineer focusing on local-area and wide-area networks (LAN/WAN):
+Typical responsibilities of an IT systems engineer focusing on local-area and wide-area networks (LAN/WAN) might include:

 - managing/monitoring LAN/WAN network services